USEPA/workshops/rmd_posts/2015-01-15-09-Repeat-Reproduce.md

 ### List

 Lists can be done many ways in markdown.
 An unordered list is simply done with a `-`, `+`, or `*`.
-For example:
+For example use:

-    * Bulleted list
+    - this list
-    * Item 2
-        * Nested bullets need a 4-space indent.
-        * Item 2b
+    - is produced with
+        - the following
+        - markdown

+To produce this:
 - this list
 - is produced with
     - the following
     - markdown

 Notice the space after the `-`.